South Korea: Top Festivals to Check Out When Visiting

 The Blend of Tradition and Modernity

 In this dynamic land, festivals are a perfect mix of old and new.
 You’ll find traditional mask dances alongside contemporary art installations.
-Events like the Andong Mask Dance Festival highlight centuries-old performances, while modern lantern displays light up the night2.
+Events like the Andong Mask Dance Festival highlight centuries-old performances, while modern lantern displays light up the night.

-Spring and fall are peak seasons for celebrations, with nearly every weekend featuring a unique event3.
+Spring and fall are peak seasons for celebrations, with nearly every weekend featuring a unique event.
 Whether it’s the Jinhae Gunhangje Festival, showcasing stunning cherry blossoms, or the Boryeong Mud Festival, blending fun and wellness, there’s something for everyone.

 cherry blossom festival